erxes/erxes/docs/docs/components/Table/table.md

 ## White-space

 <p>Customize cell type with <code>white-space</code> prop.</p>
+<TableComponent type="whiteSpace" table={[
+    ['1', 'James', 'Smith', '@james'],
+    ['2', 'Robert', 'Rodriguez', '@robert'],
-<TableComponent type="whiteSpace" mergedCellText="Larry the Bird.
+    ['3', 'Larry the Bird.
 Larry Joe Bird (born December 7, 1956) is an American former professional basketball player, coach and executive in the National Basketball Association (NBA).
-Nicknamed 'the Hick from French Lick' and 'Larry Legend,' Bird is widely regarded as one of the greatest basketball players of all time." table={[
+Nicknamed the Hick from French Lick and Larry Legend,Bird is widely regarded as one of the greatest basketball players of all time.', 'Bird', '@larry']
-    ['1', 'James', 'Smith', '@james'],
-    ['2', 'Robert', 'Rodriguez', '@robert']
 ]} />

 ## API